Experimental Performance

 Alfred C. Harrison, and Hiram M. Hiller.
 The Museum Archives collections and Hiller’s

-A Brief Report of a Journey up the Rejang River in Borneo are re-interpreted into performance
+A Brief Report of a Journey up the Rejang River in Borneo

 with a talking orangutan, recounting the tales of discovery.